-- Two exams: mandatory, 50 points each. - If you have reasons for absence, you must follow Regulations for Leave Application2.
+- Two exams: mandatory, 50 points each. - If you have reasons for absence, you must follow Regulations for Leave Application^{2}.
 Otherwise, your grade will be X. - Performance score: Max 30 points.
 Not mandatory.
 (Some points may be given at Sho's discretion.) - Make-up will be provided for official leaves 公假 or COVID-19 if officially applied.3 - No make-ups for other health problems.
-Other reasons are on a case-by-case basis. - See NSYSU Guidelines for Evaluation^{4} for grading system. - Make-up 補救 may be provided if their score is slightly less than 59.5 and they have shown continuous effort through their regular attendance and engagement with problem exercises.
+Other reasons are on a case-by-case basis. - The final make-up 補救 may be granted, but only to students who show continuous effort through regular attendance, submissions of Prep Essay, and submissions of Workbook at exams (e-notebook not allowed).